ITM Reports - Compliance Check

 Purpose Statement

 Automatic Compliance Checks streamline the follow-up process for ITM (Inspection, Testing, and Maintenance) reports that identify critical deficiencies in fire protection systems.
 This feature enables fire departments to automatically schedule follow-up inspections when service providers submit ITM reports flagged with a Critical Deficiency status, ensuring timely verification that systems have been properly corrected and are back in compliance.
+The system tracks each compliance check throughout the entire series—from Initial inspection through multiple Reinspection's if needed—providing clear visibility into where each system stands in the compliance process.
 By automating this workflow, departments reduce manual scheduling tasks, improve response times to critical issues, and maintain better oversight of fire protection system compliance within their jurisdiction.

 Background Information